-- i. to speak on an amendment moved by another councillor; - ii. to move or speak on another amendment if the motion has been amended since he/she/they last spoke; - iii. to make a point of order; - iv. to give a personal explanation; or - v. to exercise a right of reply. - p During the debate on a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
-A councillor raising a point of order shall identify the standing order which he/she/they considers has been breached or specify the other irregularity in the proceedings of the meeting he/she/they is concerned by. - q A point of order shall be decided by the chair of the meeting and his/her/their decision shall be final. - r When a motion is under debate, no other motion shall be moved except: - i. to amend the motion; - ii. to proceed to the next business; - iii. to adjourn the debate; - iv. to put the motion to a vote; - v. to ask a person to be no longer heard or to leave the meeting; - vi. to refer a motion to a committee or sub-committee for consideration; - vii. to exclude the public and press; - viii. to adjourn the meeting; or - ix. to suspend particular standing order(s) excepting those which reflect mandatory statutory or legal requirements. - s Before an original or substantive motion is put to the vote, the chair of the meeting shall be satisfied that the motion has been sufficiently debated and that the mover of the motion under debate has exercised or waived his/her/their right of reply. - t Excluding motions moved under standing order 1(r), the contributions or speeches by a councillor shall relate only to the motion under discussion and shall not exceed 3 minutes without the consent of the chair of the meeting.
+- i. speak on an amendment moved by another councillor - ii. move or speak on another amendment if the motion has been amended since he/she/they last spoke - iii. make a point of order - iv. give a personal explanation - v. exercise a right of reply. - p During the debate on a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
+A councillor raising a point of order shall identify the standing order which he/she/they consider has been breached or specify the other irregularity in the proceedings of the meeting he/she/they is concerned by. - q A point of order shall be decided by the chair of the meeting and his/her/their decision shall be final. - r When a motion is under debate, no other motion shall be moved except to: - i. amend the motion - ii. proceed to the next business - iii. adjourn the debate - iv. put the motion to a vote - v. ask a person to be no longer heard or to leave the meeting - vi. refer a motion to a committee or sub-committee for consideration - vii. exclude the public and press - viii. adjourn the meeting, or - ix. suspend particular standing order(s) excepting those which reflect mandatory statutory or legal requirements. - s Before an original or substantive motion is put to the vote, the chair of the meeting shall be satisfied that the motion has been sufficiently debated and that the mover of the motion under debate has exercised or waived his/her/their right of reply. - t Excluding motions moved under standing order 1(r), the contributions or speeches by a councillor shall relate only to the motion under discussion and shall not exceed 3 minutes without the consent of the chair of the meeting.